 In accordance with the California Education Code 76000-76002, CINC will consider students K-12th grades only for concurrent enrollment as Special Admit Students.
 The College authorizes the admission of special admit students, who are highly talented and/or highly gifted minor students without high school diplomas, who can benefit from advanced scholastic work.
 To be considered for admission as a special part-time or full-time student, the student must meet the eligibility standards established in Education Code, Sections 48800 and 76001.
-Students have enrolled in specified courses from San Jacinto High School, Noli Indian (High) School and Sherman Indian High School and our doors remain open for all qualified and ready high school students.
-Make contact with your school counselor and CINC student services if you feel you would benefit from college-level courses not available at your school.
+Students have enrolled in specified courses from Noli Indian (High) School, San Jacinto High School and Sherman Indian High School, while our doors remain open for all qualified and college-ready high school students.
+Make contact with your school counselor and CINC Student Services if you feel you would benefit from college-level courses not available at your school.
 If you are under 18, parent permission is required as well as a complete application form and transcripts.